So everyone can be a hero.

 Highly recommended: check out Jennifer Kretchmer’s Accessibility in Gaming Resources as well.
 (Support her if you can!)

-- Overlay Fact Sheet: and why overlays, plugins, and “quick fix” promises of “being compliant / accessible with one line of code” does more harm than good.
+- Overlay Fact Sheet: and why overlays, plugins, and “quick fix” promises of “being compliant/accessible with one line of code” do more harm than good.

 - Worried about time and expense?
 There are simple tests that can get you started on accessibility that anyone can do.
 TetraLogical has a playlist of short videos with transcripts on how you can get started with checking for common issues.